MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOCrossGeoUsers.md

 # Get-SPOCrossGeoUsers

 ## SYNOPSIS
-In a multi-geo tenant returns the SharePoint Online users that matches the criteria
+In a multi-geo tenant returns the SharePoint Online users that matches the criteria.

 ## SYNTAX